yuukiii/examples/kafka-streams/README.md

 will be downloaded automatically for the build.
 However, if you want to interactively test-drive the examples under [src/main/](src/main/)
 (such as [WordCountLambdaExample](src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java)), then you do need to install Confluent Platform.
-Each example states its exact requirements at the very top.
+See [Packaging and running the examples](#packaging-and-running) below.
+Also, each example states its exact requirements at the very top.

 <a name="requirements-java"/>